Are you a step-parent?

 - after a court hearing or trial, during which the court decides what’s in the child’s best interests.

-Will I need to pay child support as a step-parent?
+Will you need to pay child support as a step-parent?

-When deciding if you should pay child support as a step-parent, the court would look at things like:
+When deciding whether you should pay child support as a step-parent, the court would look at things like:

-- whether your stepchild gets a proper level of financial support from her biological parents
+- whether your stepchild gets a proper level of financial support from their biological parents

 - how long you and your stepchild’s biological parent were in a relationship or marriage and what kind of relationship it was